NickEales/nickeales.github.io/about.md

 title: About
 permalink: /about/
 ---
+Hi - I'm Nick Eales, I work at Microsoft, based in Sydney Australia.
+For around 10 years until near the end of 2018 I worked in the Microsoft Premier Field Engineering team.

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)